dabamos/openadms-node/docs/source/openadms-node-modules.rst

 CouchDriver is a connectivity module for `Apache CouchDB`_ 1/2 (see :numref:`couchdb`).
 It is used to store observation data sets (timeseries) in a CouchDB database defined in the module’s configuration.
 Observations are cached before inserting them into the database.
-On connection error, the cached observations will be send until the server has stored them successfully.
+On connection error, the transmission will be repeated until the server has stored them successfully.
 If a file-based cache database is used, observation are persistent between restarts of OpenADMS Node.

 .. _couchdb:
 .. figure:: _static/couchdb.png